-Apple warns holiday sales may disappoint amid weakness in emerging markets
+Apple warns on holiday sales amid weakness in emerging markets

-(Reuters) - Apple Inc on Thursday warned that sales for the crucial holiday quarter would likely miss Wall Street expectations, which Chief Executive Tim Cook blamed on weakness in emerging markets, foreign exchange costs and uncertainty whether the iPhone maker can keep up with demand for new products.
+(Reuters) - Apple Inc on Thursday warned that sales for the crucial holiday quarter would likely miss Wall Street expectations, which Chief Executive Tim Cook blamed on weakness in emerging markets and foreign exchange costs.

-The weak forecast by the world’s most valuable technology company sent shares down as much as 4.3 percent to $212.46 in after-hours trading, taking roughly $40 billion off Apple’s market value of more than $1 trillion at market close Thursday.
+The weak forecast by the world’s most valuable technology company sent shares down as much as 7 percent, taking roughly $70 billion off Apple’s market value and deepening concerns for technology companies set by results from Amazon.com Inc and Google parent Alphabet Inc.

-The tech sector has taken a beating on Wall Street over the last month and Apple’s weak forecast fed into the same investor fears that have sent shares of Facebook Inc, Amazon.com Inc and Google parent Alphabet Inc tumbling.

 Apple said it expects between $89 billion and $93 billion in revenue for its fiscal first quarter ending in December, with a midpoint of $91 billion coming in below Wall Street expectations of $93 billion, according Refinitiv data.